 - Check all fluid levels, before starting the engine.

-- Check the brakes, including the handbrake – they may have seized on if the car was left with the handbrake on.
+- Check the brakes, including the handbrake – they may have seized up if the car was left with the handbrake on.
 Try putting into gear and driving gently.

 Arrange a full service once it’s running again if your car’s been standing for a long time.